Save Money at Your Favourite Retailers Online

 Sign Up To Promotional Emails

 It mind sound quite obvious, but buying giving the website permission to send you marketing emails, they will be able to send you exclusive discounts and special offers that other shoppers will not get.
 Many retailers will give you a special single-use discount code for signing up and giving them your email, for example, 10% off your next order.
 Even if the site doesn’t provide this sort of incentive, it is still worth signing up so that you keep up to date with any other offers or discounts.
+Shop at Temu for more promotions that fit your budget.

 Similar to promotional emails, companies now give discounts to users who “Like” them on Facebook.
 Depending on the company, this could vary from free delivery, a gift or a discount on your order.
 Once you Like them, you will then see any new discounts or messages that they post on Facebook in the future.